TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

             ```
               sudo cat /var/lib/jenkins/secrets/initialAdminPassword
             ```
-       6. Now select the suggested plugins option and jenkins is ready to use.
+       6. Now select the suggested plugins option and Jenkins is ready to use.

   ## Steps to install MySQL Workbench:
   1. For windows:
         1. The MySQL installer download is available [here](https://dev.mysql.com/downloads/windows/installer/).
         2. After downloading the installer the setup type can be selected, depending upon the requirement.
         3. Provide username and password and it is ready to use.
   2. For Linux:
         1. The DEB package can be installed from [here](https://dev.mysql.com/downloads/workbench/).
-        2. After downloadoing the DEB file, go to terminal and write these commands:
+        2. After downloading the DEB file, go to the terminal and issue these commands:

  ```
              sudo dpkg -i <path_to_deb_file>